LuckedCoronet/ganban/README.md

 ## Configuration Examples

-Actually, there is no fixed concept of a "configuration file." **As long as you can call the build function from ganban package, any JavaScript/TypeScript file will do (it can be from anywhere).**
+Actually, there is no fixed concept of a "configuration file." **As long as you can call ganban's `build'()` function, any JavaScript/TypeScript file will do (it can be from anywhere).**

 However, most of the examples below assume that you create a file named `ganban.mjs` in the root of your project.